Cation-DNA outer sphere coordination in DNA polymorphism: Ions as inherent part of A- and C-complexes in low polarity solvents: ionophores P-cross and O4'-cross

+We also carried out simulations of free DNA decamer in the A- and C-forms.
+The additional calculations confirmed both the instability of the A form in the water and in the methanol solution and the presence of two local minima, A and C, in the ethanol solution (see Section~\ref{section-Methods-WHAM} for details).
+As the difference in free energy between the A- and C-complexes of the decamer in the ethanol solution was rather small, we also calculated the free energy profile for the 20-mer composed of two decamers to weaken edge effects.

+For a detailed study of the systems in the A- and C- (or B-) minima (data in all the Figures and Tables except for Figure~\ref{fig-WHAM-eth-meth} and Table~\ref{table-deltaUGS-WHAM}), we performed additional MD simulations 100ns long (or even 1$\mu$s in some cases) at fixed reaction coordinates MGW=9\AA{} for the A-DNA and MGW=23\AA{} for the B- and C-DNA (see Section~\ref{section-Methods-MD} for details and Table~\ref{table-boxes} for the list of the systems).
+The helix parameters are summarized in Table~\ref{table-AC-helix-parameters}.

+We have analyzed the difference in the potential energy of the system components between the C-complex and the A-complex (fixed by reaction coordinates MGW=23\AA{} and MGW=9\AA) (see Section~\ref{section-Methods-U} for details).
+We calculated separately the internal energy of the DNA molecule (DNA-DNA), the interaction of ions with each other (Na-Na), ions with water (Na-Water), and so on.
+The results are presented in Table~\ref{table-energy-components-Delta-U-eth-meth-wat}.

+From Table~\ref{table-deltaUGS-WHAM} one can see that the change in the entropy of the system in the C-A transition for the decamer is approximately the same for the ethanol and methanol solutions.
+The disadvantage of the A form in the case of methanol occurs because of a higher increase in the potential energy of the system $\Delta$U. In the water, the role of entropy in the transition is small, the A-complex is unfavorable also due to its much higher potential energy.
+From Table~\ref{table-energy-components-Delta-U-eth-meth-wat} one can see that the main contribution to the decrease in the potential energy of the system in C-A transition is made by the interaction of DNA with counterions, and this term is the lowest of all for DNA in the ethanol solution.
+In the next Section we will anylize the character of the ion-DNA interaction in both the A- and C-complexes.

+\section{Ions as inherent part of A- and C-complexes in low polarity solvents: ionophores P-cross and O4'-cross}

-The A and C forms of DNA have a set of ionophores ('pockets') stabilizing the A- and C-complexes.
+The A and C forms of DNA have specific sets of ionophores ('pockets') attracting positively charged atoms of proteins - and (counter)ions.
 In an ionophore, an ion is coordinated by several polar DNA atoms, which can be both in the first and in the second coordination sphere (CS) of the ion.
 In the first case, we will speak of a direct contact between the ion and the DNA, and in the second case, of an outer sphere contact (see~Section~\ref{section-Methods-Contacts}).
-A simple visualization of the MD trajectories (see~Figure~\ref{fig-ions-in-major-minor-grooves}) readily reveals ionophores P-cross and O4'-cross critical for the stability of the A- and C-complexes (respectively).
+A simple visualization of the MD trajectories (see~Figure~\ref{fig-ions-in-major-minor-grooves}) readily reveals the main ionophores P-cross and O4'-cross.

-In Section~\ref{section-coord-compl} we consider the coordination of ions in these and the other ionophores maintaining the stability of the A- and C-complexes.
+In Section~\ref{section-coord-compl} we consider the coordination of ions in these and the other ionophores.